STAMP-project/dspot/README.md

   [--clean]
-        [optional] if enabled, DSpot will remove the out directory if exists, else it will append the results to the exist files. (default: off)
+        [optional] if enabled, DSpot will remove the out directory if exists, else it will append the results to the exist files.

   [(-m|--path-pit-result) <./path/to/mutations.csv>]
         [optional, expert mode] specify the path to the .xml or .csv of the original result of Pit Test.
-If you use this option the selector will be forced to PitMutantScoreSelector [--targetOneTestClass]
+If you use this option the selector will be forced to PitMutantScoreSelector

+  [--targetOneTestClass]
         [optional, expert] enable this option will make DSpot computing the mutation score of only one test class (the first pass through --test command line option)

   [--descartes]
         Enable the descartes engine for Pit Mutant Score Selector.